christophergandrud/cv/cv_web/Gandrud_cv_web.md

 Multi-party Elected National Legislatures

     + Write up on the [Monkey Cage](http://t.co/fETbFCXcYU) with Emily Beaulieu.

-- How the Fed Manages its External Environment: An Analysis of Topical Responses to Political and Economic Stress (1997-2012).
-With Kevin Young.

 - Information and Financial Crisis Policy Making.
 With Micheal O'Keeffe.